 When doing a headphone check, be sure to move the cords around.
 This is an excellent way to find out if the headphones are correctly connected to the iPad or if there is any breakage in the wiring.
 (For more information on checking your transducers click here.)

-- When using SHOEBOX Standard and Pro, we recommend that you perform biological verification in Assisted Mode.
+- When testing, we recommend that you perform biological verification in Assisted Mode.
 We’ve heard that some of our customers think they are testing their hearing when doing their biological verification, and therefore they attempt to get a good score.
 These tests are performed as a comparative measure to ensure your audiometer is operating without mechanical errors or defects.
 (For more information on biological verification, click here.)

 - Testing with SHOEBOX is a very different experience than the usual test in a soundproof hearing booth.
 With SHOEBOX, you drive the speed of the test instead of waiting to hear a tone like you would in a booth.

 - It’s important to pay attention to the response wizard’s suggestions for retesting frequencies.
 If you press the ‘Accept Threshold’ button when there’s excessive noise or an inconsistent response warning, this may result in having an incomplete test.
 Instead, you should push the blue ‘Retest Frequency’ button.
 If these issues happen more than a couple of times, you should switch to Assisted Mode.
 Ensuring that you are retesting those thresholds properly will prevent invalid results and avoid wasted time retesting the employee.
 (Click here for more information on addressing notifications during your SHOEBOX tests.)

 - We recommend that your employees tap the blue button multiple times while being tested.
 If someone has hearing loss or suffers from a condition like tinnitus, they may find it difficult to hear the tone if they press and hold down the button.
 This is especially important to communicate if someone appears to be struggling during the test.